Optimizing Care for People with Opioid Use Disorder and Mental Health Conditions

 The Research Need

-Among the millions of people with opioid use disorder, 27% have a serious mental illness, 64% have any mental illness, and approximately 11% to 26% have alcohol use disorder or another substance use disorder.
-Among those whose deaths are associated with opioid overdose (more than 80,000 in 2018 alone), up to 30% may be due to suicide, and nonfatal overdoses involving opioids are also associated with elevated suicide risk.
+Co-occurrence of mental illness and opioid use disorder remains high.
+Findings from the 2023 National Survey on Drug Use and Health suggest that 20.4 million adults in the United States had a substance use disorder and any mental illness, and 6.8 million adults had a substance use disorder and a serious mental illness.
+Among those with any mental illness, 6.1% misused opioids.
+Among those with a serious mental illness, 7.9% misused opioids.
+A 2022 systematic review reported that among people with OUD, the prevalence of current depression was 36.1%, anxiety was 29.1%, attention-deficit/hyperactivity disorder was 20.9%, PTSD was 18.1%, and bipolar disorder was 8.7%.
+Among those whose deaths are associated with opioid overdose (more than 81,083 in 2023 alone), up to 30% may be due to suicide, and nonfatal overdoses involving opioids are also associated with elevated suicide risk.
 Despite this clinical need for people with co-occurring opioid use disorder and mental health conditions and/or suicide risk, access to evidence-based treatments remains low.

 About the Program